 Since 1985 when the Emerging Leadership Program first began, we now have 1,056 alumni from 19 counties in Northwest and West Central Minnesota.
 The program's history is really about its people and the leadership they provide in their communities, in local and regional organizations, in the state and in the nation.
 We are proud of the contributions alumni make in many ways.

 Here are a few ways we connect with alumni:

 Annual recognition banquet

 This banquet is held annually to recognize and congratulate the most recent graduates of the program.
 It is a great time for alumni to gather and reconnect with others.
-Registration information about the March banquet is available here (PDF).
+Find registration information about the March banquet (PDF).

 Cultivating Community Conversations for Change (C4)